Spring Dance Program

 We are now offering an Early Bird Discount of 5% off total tuition ($1,055.00) if you apply and pay the deposit before July 31!

 page for complete details on all program costs.

-Director of the Dance Program
+Dance Program Director

-Students will expand their choreographic range through the creation of solo and small group pieces, students will be encouraged to incorporate a range of disciplines including song and text into their work, and will be exposed to an array of musical and thematic material that will challenge and develop their choreographic skills.
+Students will expand their choreographic range through the creation of solo and small group pieces, and will be encouraged to incorporate a range of disciplines including song and text into their work, and will be exposed to diverse musical and thematic materials that will challenge their choreographic skills.

 .
 For further information on the spring dance program student application process, contact firstname.lastname@example.org

 Semester Courses (3 credits each)